30 minutes. It’s been 30 damn minutes since you’ve been looking for a way to integrate Twitter with WordPress.

 This allows you to integrate any tweet into your WordPress content.
-To do this, simply copy and paste the URL of your preferred tweet and include it in your article.
+To do this, you have two options :

 This tip will help you create and integrate your news feed to display your tweets on WordPress without having to create an app (also called embedded timeline).

 To do this, please follow the detailed procedure here.
 You will be given five choices: